genepi/imputationserver/docs/create-reference-panels.md

 ## Reference genetic maps

-The genetic maps for eagle (in our case hg19) can be found [here](https://data.broadinstitute.org/alkesgroup/Eagle/downloads/tables/genetic_map_hg19_withX.txt.gz).
+The genetic maps for eagle (hg19/hg38) can be found [here](https://data.broadinstitute.org/alkesgroup/Eagle/downloads/tables).

 ## Integrate your new reference panel
 The created folder structure must be compressed to a zip archive and can now be integrated into Michigan Imputation Server.
 Please go to [this page](http://imputationserver.readthedocs.io/en/latest/docker/#install-1000g-phase-3-reference-panel) for further instructions.
 A full working zip archive for Hapmap can be found [here](https://imputationserver.sph.umich.edu/static/downloads/releases/hapmap2-1.0.0.zip).